Alan Napier: Early life and career

-He made his American stage debut as the romantic lead opposite Gladys George in Lady in Waiting.
+Napier made his American stage debut as the romantic lead opposite Gladys George in Lady in Waiting.
 Though his film career had begun in Britain in the 1930s, he had very little success before the cameras until he joined the British expatriate community in Hollywood in 1941.
 There he spent time with such people as James Whale, a fellow ex-Oxford Player.
 He appeared in such films as Random Harvest (1942), Cat People (1942), and The Uninvited (1944).
 In The Song of Bernadette (1943), he played the ethically questionable psychiatrist who is hired to declare Bernadette mentally ill.
 He also played the vicious Earl of Warwick in Joan of Arc (1948).
 He performed in two Shakespearean films: the Orson Welles Macbeth (1948), in which he played a priest that Welles added to the story, who spoke lines originally uttered by other characters, and MGM's Julius Caesar (1953), as Cicero.
-He appeared as Mr. Rutland in the Hitchcock movie Marnie (1964).
+He played Sean Connery's father in the Alfred Hitchcock movie Marnie (1964).

-In 1949, he made an appearance on the short-lived television anthology series Your Show Time as Sherlock Holmes, in an adaptation of "The Adventure of the Speckled Band".
+In 1949, Napier made an appearance on the short-lived television anthology series Your Show Time as Sherlock Holmes, in an adaptation of "The Adventure of the Speckled Band".
 In the 1950s, he appeared on TV in four episodes of Alfred Hitchcock Presents and guest starred on Dale Robertson's NBC western series Tales of Wells Fargo.
 He had a recurring role as General Steele on the 1962–1963 situation comedy Don't Call Me Charlie!

 Batman

-In 1965, he was the first to be cast in the Batman TV series, as Bruce Wayne's faithful butler Alfred, a role he played until the series' cancellation in 1968.
+In 1965, Napier was the first to be cast in the Batman TV series, as Bruce Wayne's faithful butler Alfred, a role he played until the series' cancellation in 1968.
 I had never read comics before [I was hired for Batman].
 My agent rang up and said, 'I think you are going to play on "Batman,"' I said 'What is "Batman"?'
 He said, 'Don't you read the comics?'
 I said, 'No, never.'
 He said, 'I think you are going to be Batman's butler.'
 I said, 'How do I know I want to be Batman's butler?'
 It was the most ridiculous thing I had ever heard of.
 He said, 'It may be worth over $100,000.'
 So I said I was Batman's butler.

-Jack Nicholson's version of the Joker in the 1989 film Batman was named Jack Napier in his honor.